jmshea/jupytercards/README.md

 * You can see both tools in action in my
 (in-progress) textbook [Foundations of Data Science with Python](https://jmshea.github.io/Foundations-of-Data-Science-with-Python/).

+If you would like to see a video that introduces these tools and discusses *why* I made them, check out my [JupyterCon 2023 talk on Tools for Interactive Education Experiences in Jupyter Notebooks and Jupyter Books](https://www.youtube.com/watch?v=MDMUiQ2_ZWE).

 Here is an animated GIF showing JupyterCards in action:

 ![Animated GIF showing the output of JupyterCards for a sample set of 3 cards](flashcards.gif)